PaoloLanaro/Reversi/README.md

 We added and kept strategies in the same package as the model, because we did not want to expose the protected BasicReversi constructor that takes a List<List<Cell>> otherBoard.

+Images for the assignment are respectively called: \
+InitImage.png \
+InProgressImage.png \
+SelectedHexagonImage.png \

 # GUI
 Made an IView interface that has setVisible, setListener, and refresh methods.
 The setListener and refresh methods will be used in the controller which is in the next assignment.\